Antiferromagnetism and Stripe Channel Order in the $\mathrm{SU}(N)$-Symmetric Two-Channel Kondo Lattice Model: Abstract

 \section{Abstract}

 We carry out large-scale, sign-problem-free determinant quantum Monte Carlo simulations of the square lattice $\mathrm{SU}(N)$-symmetric two-channel Kondo lattice model at half-filling.
 We map out the zero-temperature phase diagram for $N = 2, 4, 6$, and $8$, as a function of the Kondo coupling strength.
 In the weak-coupling regime, we observe antiferromagnetic order of the localized moments.
 Remarkably, for $N \geq 6$, sufficiently strong Kondo coupling induces spontaneous channel symmetry breaking, forming a stripe dimerization pattern with a wave vector $\boldsymbol{k}=(\pi,0)$ alternating between channels.
 These findings are supported by a complementary large-$N$ saddle point analysis, which identifies the striped hybridization pattern as the energetically preferred configuration.
-The spatial symmetry-breaking results in an anisotropic Fermi surface reconstruction.
+The spatial symmetry breaking results in an anisotropic Fermi surface reconstruction. \\ \\ DOI: \href{https://doi.org/10.1103/n715-5r2y}{10.1103/n715-5r2y}

-{\it Introduction -- } The Kondo lattice model (KLM) is a paradigmatic model of strongly correlated fermions, capturing the interplay between Kondo-coupled localized moments and itinerant electrons.
+{\it Introduction---}The Kondo lattice model (KLM) is a paradigmatic model of strongly correlated fermions, capturing the interplay between Kondo-coupled localized moments and itinerant electrons.
 It is typically invoked as an effective model for heavy-fermion materials~\cite{Stewart_1984, Coleman_2007}.
 The resulting phase diagram displays particularly rich physical phenomena, including superconductivity, magnetic orders, unconventional criticality, and fractionalized Fermi liquids~\cite{Gegenwart_2008, Stewart_2017, Si_2010_book, Si_2010_Science, Si_2014, Senthil_2003, Coleman_1983, Doniach1977, Mazza24, Danu20, Danu22}.
 Curiously, the KLM has more recently been proposed as an effective model for strong correlation in magic-angle twisted bilayer graphene~\cite{Song_2022, Hu_2023}.

 The two-channel Kondo lattice model (2CKLM) is a natural extension of the single-band KLM, where localized moments interact with two bands of itinerant electrons.
 The channel index introduces a new degree of freedom.
 Strong correlations can potentially lead to channel-selective hybridization, breaking channel symmetry~\cite{Hoshino_2011, Zhang_2018}.
 From the experimental perspective, the 2CKLM has been proposed as an effective description for UBe$_{13}$, URu$_2$Si$_2$, and 1-2-20 Pr-based materials~\cite{Cox_1987_uranium, Cox_1996_resistivity, Cox_1996, Sakai_2011, Tokunaga_2013, Yoshida_2017, Iwasa_2017, Zhang_2018}.